CPA Australia-University of Melbourne Annual Research Lecture

 198 Berkeley St, Carlton

-Professor Gary Biddle will deliver the 79th CPA Australia – University of Melbourne Annual Research Lecture, the longest running lecture series at the University.
+Professor Gary Biddle delivered the 79th CPA Australia – University of Melbourne Annual Research Lecture, the longest running lecture series at the University.

 Not unlike physicists who discern nature’s processes and how to influence them, academic and practicing accountants discern and influence civilisation’s processes from governance and finance to the arts, humanities and technologies physicists employ.
 With account ability and accountability, civilised behaviours and higher living standards are possible.
 Without them, civilised behaviours and living standards decline.